hexfellow/canopen_402_control_tutorial/README.md

 ### CiA402

-We can not redistribute CiA402, but it is possible to get them many ways.
+We cannot redistribute CiA402, but it can be obtained through various sources.
 Just use Google.

-### CANOpen Linux

-Of course, never build wheels unless absolutely necessary.
-There are C++ libs out there ready to use.
-We will dig into this later.

 ## Start to move the motor

-Now it's get started.
-First of course, make sure you connect the can bus correctly.
-It use 500K baud rate, and terminal register is needed.
+Now let's get started.
+First, of course, make sure you connect the CAN bus correctly.
+It uses 500K baud rate, and a terminal resistor is needed.

 ```bash
 sudo ip link set can0 type can bitrate 500000